Authoring

 tags = ["spl", "search"] # added to /tags/ taxonomy

-layout = "chapter" # use a non-default layout
+layout = "chapter" # pick a page layout

 Theme-specific keys #